 San Francisco Court Appointed Special Advocate Program Overview

-The volunteer visits the client child weekly and reports to the court at six-month intervals concerning the child?s status and needs.
-On the basis of careful and comprehensive individual needs assessment, the SFCASA volunteer addresses the client child?s basic needs, the most compelling of which are for 1) a safe, permanent, and nurturing home; 2) educational services appropriate to the individual child?s needs; 3) preventive and indicated healthcare; 4) after school activities which build self-esteem, promote a sense of community, and offer alternatives to delinquent behaviors; 5) a caring, consistent, and responsible adult who teaches and models constructive alternatives of behavior and establishes a relationship of trust with the client child enabling the child to steer away from high risk activities.
+CASAs address the child's needs for 1) a safe, permanent, and nurturing home; 2) educational services appropriate to the child's needs; 3) preventive and indicated healthcare; 4) after school activities which build self-esteem and promote community and 5) a caring, consistent, and responsible adult who models constructive behavior and establishes a trusting relationship.

 Serious and chronic health and developmental problems occur approximately 500% more frequently among our court dependent children than in the general population.
-Healthcare is often neglected for these children, for whom minor and treatable health problems can become severe and incapacitating.
 These children as a group tend to be learning-disabled, to suffer emotional disturbances because of impermanence and exposure to violence, to have chronic and often untreated health problems, and to be high risk for failure in school, chronic unemployment, substance abuse, incarceration, and homelessness.